Metal Gear Solid (video game): Characters

-The protagonist is Solid Snake, a legendary infiltrator and saboteur.
+The protagonist is Solid Snake (Akio Otsuka/David Hayter), a legendary infiltrator and saboteur.
 During the mission, Snake receives support and advice via codec radio.
 Colonel Roy Campbell, Solid Snake's former commanding officer, supports Snake with information and tactics.
 While he initially keeps some secrets from Snake, he gradually reveals them.
 He is joined by Naomi Hunter, who gives medical advice; Nastasha Romanenko, who provides item and weapon tips; Master Miller, a former drill instructor and survival coach; and Mei Ling, who invented the Soliton radar system used in the mission and is also in charge of mission data; the player can call her to save the game.

 The main antagonist of the game is Liquid Snake, leader of a now-terrorist splinter cell of the organization FOXHOUND, and genetic counterpart to Solid Snake.
 An elite special forces unit, FOXHOUND contains experts specializing in different tasks.
 Members are Revolver Ocelot, a Western-style gunslinger and expert interrogator whose weapon of choice is the Colt Single Action Army; Sniper Wolf, a preternatural sniper; Vulcan Raven, a hulking Alaskan shaman armed with an M61 Vulcan torn from a downed F-16; Psycho Mantis, a psychic profiler and psychokinesis expert; and Decoy Octopus, a master of disguise.

 Other characters include Meryl Silverburgh, Colonel Campbell's niece and a rookie soldier stationed in Shadow Moses who did not join the revolt; Dr. Hal Emmerich, the lead developer of Metal Gear REX; and Gray Fox, also known as the "Ninja", a mysterious cybernetically enhanced agent who is neither an ally nor an enemy of Snake but does oppose FOXHOUND.